pdjr-signalk/pdjr-skplugin-renotifier/README.md

 ## System requirements

-1. Sendmail.
+1. For emai: sendmail plus a working connection to the Internet.
-2. A mobile phone dongle that supports SMS.
+2. ForSMS: gammu plus a supported 3G/4G dongle supported by Gammu

 ## Installation